robinxb/NodejsDebug/README.md

 3. open  the  'nodejs_debug.sublime-settings'  file in plugin folder and set the parameter 'chrome_path' using your browser path!

+4. Due to the limit of Python on MacOS, you **MUSH** do this before starting debug.

+        sudo vim /path/to/node-inspector

+    By default, the path is at `/usr/local/bin/node-inspector`.You can use `which node-inspector` to find the path.

+    Replace the first line with

+        #!/usr/local/bin/node`

+    (the path to nodejs can be different on your Mac)

 ### Debugging

-1. open a node.js file in sublime text 2
+1. open a node.js file in sublime text 3

 2. press ctrl+alt+b or click  item 'Nodejs Debug' on  contextmenu

 then you can debug your code in browser .